 - Trans-fatty acids from hydrogenated oils

 Still confused, floundering a bit?
-I know, this IS all very confusing which is why there is so many poorly informed people just like you out there!
-But what it all boils down to is that coconut oil WILL HELP and not hurt you.
-It will have a positive effect on your cholesterol.
+I know, this IS all very confusing which is why there is so many poorly informed people out there!
+But what it all boils down to is that coconut oil will likely have a positive effect on your cholesterol.